Adding Backup Servers

-Before you add backup servers to the Veeam Backup Enterprise Manager infrastructure, consider the following limitations:
+Before you add backup servers, consider the following limitations:

 - You must not add a backup server to multiple instances of Veeam Backup Enterprise Manager.